 It is important to ensure that your bike has been properly adjusted when purchased, but also continually reviewed if issues arise.

-The most important aspect of having the bike fitted correctly is comfort – and if this has not been achieved, it is safe to assume that risk of overuse injury is greater, and efficiency of pedalling is reduced.
+The most important aspect of having the bike fitted correctly is comfort.
+If this has not been achieved, it is safe to assume that the risk of overuse injury is greater, and the efficiency of pedalling is reduced.

 In addition to this, core stability and flexibility can play a major part in maintaining comfortable and energy-efficient cycling, and general lower limb stretching and core control exercises are advised.
-For further information please contact the Pinnacle bike fit team, we’d love to help!
+For further information please contact or book an appointment with the Pinnacle bike fit team, we’d love to help!